Roman emperor: Powers under the Principate

 The office of censor was not fully absorbed into the imperial office until the reign of Domitian, who declared himself "perpetual censor" (censor perpetuus) in AD 85.
 Before this, the title had been only used by Claudius (47), Vespasian and Titus (both in 73).

 The emperor also had power over religious affairs, which led to the creation of a worship cult.
 Augustus became pontifex maximus (the chief priest of the College of Pontiffs) in 12 BC, after the death of the former triumvir Lepidus.
 Emperors from the reign of Gratian onward used the style pontifex inclytus ("honorable pontiff").
 The title of pontifex maximus was eventually adopted by the bishops of Rome during the Renaissance.
 The last known emperors to use the title were Valentinian III and Marcian, in the 5th century.

 The only surviving document to directly refer to the emperor's power is the Lex de imperio Vespasiani, written shortly after Vespasian's formal accession in December 69.
 The text, of which only the second part survives, states that Vespasian is allowed to: make treaties; hold sessions and propose motions to the Senate; hold extraordinary sessions with legislative power; endorse candidates in elections; expand the pomerium; and use discretionary power whenever necessary.
 The text further states that he is "not bound by laws", and that any previous act was retroactively considered legitimate.
 There is no mention of imperium nor tribunicia potestas, although these powers were probably given in the earlier clauses.
 There is also no mention of any "imperial office", and the title of "emperor" is never used.
 The imperial titles are treated as inseparable of the person, which is reflected in the name Imperator Caesar Vespasianus Augustus.
-This Lex sometimes related to the Lex regia ("royal law") mentioned in the Corpus Juris Civilis of Eastern emperor Justinian I, who cites the early 3rd-century writer Ulpian.
+This Lex is sometimes related to the Lex regia ("royal law") mentioned in the Corpus Juris Civilis of Eastern emperor Justinian I, who cites the early 3rd-century writer Ulpian.
 This was probably a later construct, as its very name, which derives from rex ("king"), would have been utterly rejected in the West.
 The Eastern Greek-speaking half of the Empire had always regarded the emperors as open monarchs (basileis), and called them as such.